Cleavage (breasts): Late contemporary

 By the early 2000s, "sideboob" (also known as "side cleavage"), i.e. the exposure of the side of the breast had become popular.
 One writer called it the "new cleavage".
 In 2008, Armand Limnander wrote in The New York Times the "underboob" (also known as "bottom cleavage" and "reverse cleavage") was "a newly fetishized anatomical zone where the lower part of the breast meets the torso, popularized by 80s rock chicks in cutoff tank tops".
 It was further popularized by dancer-singer Teyana Taylor in the music video for Kanye West's 2016 song "Fade".
 Supermodels, including Bella Hadid, Gigi Hadid, and Kendall Jenner, contributed to the trend, which has appeared at beaches, on the red carpet, and in social media posts.

 In the 2010s and early 2020s, cleavage-enhancing bras began to decline in popularity.
 Bralettes and soft bras gained market share at the expense of underwire and padded bras, sometimes also serving as outerwear.
 Some bralettes have plunging designs, light padding or bottom support.
 In November 2016, the UK version of fashion magazine Vogue said "Cleavage is over"; this statement was widely criticized.
 Soft bras and sideboobs became popular over prominent cleavages.
-Soft bras consisted 30% of online retailer Net-a-Porter's bra sales by 2016.
+Soft bras comprised 30% of online retailer Net-a-Porter's bra sales by 2016.
 In 2017, the sales of cleavage-boosting bras fell by 45% while at Marks & Spencer, sales of wire-free bras grew by 40%.

 Jess Cartner-Morley, fashion editor of The Guardian, reported in 2018 many women were dressing without bras, producing a less-dramatic cleavage, which she called "quiet cleavage".
 According to Sarah Shotton, creative director of Agent Provocateur, "Now it's about the athletic body, health and wellbeing" rather than the male gaze.
 According to lingerie designer Araks Yeramyan, "It was #MeToo that catapulted the bralette movement into what it is today".
 During the COVID-19 lockdowns, CNBC reported a drop of 12% in bra sales across 100 retailers while YouTubers made tutorials on re-purposing bras as face masks; this trend was sometimes called a "lockdown liberation".